Peace Corps: Criticism and new directions

+United States Senator Rick Scott criticized the Peace Corps operations in China for failing to do enough to promote capitalism and American values, and for not coordinating activities with the State Department.

 Sexual assault

 The Peace Corps has been criticized for failing to properly respond to the sexual violence that many of its female volunteers face.
-BoingBoing editor Xeni Jardin describes criticism of the agency's response to assault: "A growing number of ex-Peace Corps volunteers are speaking out about having survived rape and other forms of sexual assault while assigned overseas.
+BoingBoing editor Xeni Jardin described criticism of the agency's response to assault: "A growing number of ex-Peace Corps volunteers are speaking out about having survived rape and other forms of sexual assault while assigned overseas.
 They say the agency ignored their concerns for safety or requests for relocation, and tried to blame rape victims for their attacks.
 Their stories, and support from families and advocates, are drawing attention from lawmakers and promises of reform from the agency".
 Among 8,655 volunteers there are on average 22 Peace Corps women who reported being the victims of rape or attempted rape each year.

 At a meeting of the House Foreign Affairs Committee in 2011, Peace Corps volunteers shared their experiences of violence and sexual assault.
-At this meeting, it was found that between 2000 and 2009 there have been several cases of rape or attempted rape, and about 22 women are sexually assaulted each year.
+At this meeting, it was found that between 2000 and 2009 there had been several cases of rape or attempted rape, and about 22 women were sexually assaulted each year.
 The case of murdered Peace Corps volunteer Kate Puzey was discussed.
-The Peace Corps has gained attention in the media and their directors have been attacked for how they handled this situation.
+The Peace Corps gained attention in the media and their directors have been attacked for how they handled this situation.
 Kate Puzey's mother was one of those to make a comment at the meeting about how badly the situation with her daughter had been handled.
 One woman claimed that her country's director had blamed her for getting raped, while other victims have also been similarly blamed.
 Criticism of how Peace Corps has responded to sexual assaults against volunteers culminated in the appointment of Kellie Green as the agency's first Director of the Office Of Victims Advocacy in 2011.
 Green was eventually pushed out of her position in April 2015 for purportedly "creating a hostile work environment".
-Greene maintains that Peace Corps retaliated against her for pressing agency officials to fully comply with their responsibilities towards volunteers who have been victims of sexual assault.
+Green maintains that Peace Corps retaliated against her for pressing agency officials to fully comply with their responsibilities towards volunteers who have been victims of sexual assault.
 A Change.org petition demanding that Green be reinstated began circulating among former volunteers in December 2015.

 In 2009, the most recent year reported, 69% of Peace Corps crime victims were women, 88% were under 30, and 82% were Caucasian.
 Worldwide, there were 15 cases of rape/attempted rape and 96 cases of sexual assault reported for a total of 111 sexual crimes committed against female Peace Corps volunteers.
 The majority of women who join the Peace Corps are in their mid-twenties.
 In 62% of the more than 2,900 assault cases since 1990, the victim was identified as being alone.
 In 59% of assault cases, the victim was identified as a woman in her 20s.